Lecture ex1 - Advance JS

 console.log(people["hobby"]) // ["coding", "running"]

-We tend to use object for a series of variables for functions reuse.
+We tend to use object for a series of variables for functions

 function printPeople(ppl){